trackier/android_sdk/README.md

 * First create a mutable map
 * Pass its reference to event.ev param of event
-* Pass event reference to trackEvent method of TrackerSDK
+* Pass event reference to trackEvent method of TrackierSDK

 ## <a id="qs-assosoiate-user-info"></a>Passing User Data to SDK

 Trackier allows to pass additional data like Userid, Email to SDK so that same can be correlated to the Trackier Data and logs.

-Just need to pass the data of `User Id`, `Email Id` and other additional data to Trackier sdk function which is mentioned below:-
+Just need to pass the data of `User Id`, `Email Id` and other additional data to Trackier SDK function which is mentioned below:-

   #### Java